 The fireplace and mantle are often the focal point of a living area, which makes it the perfect spot to “dress up” your home for the season.
 Here are some ideas to customize this area for the season:

 - Buy plain green garland and solid colored ornament balls at your local craft or dollar store.
 Drape the garland across your mantle, and then hook the ornaments incrementally along the garland.
-Viola!
+Ta-Dah!
 Beautiful and less expensive than a pre-decorated garland.

 - Invest in candlesticks, then buy different colored candles to coordinate with the season and your color scheme.
 Traditional colors like red and green are always timeless, or consider gold to coordinate with Thanksgiving and Christmas themes.

 - Most houses have a statement piece above the fireplace mantle, but most homeowners do not update or change it out during the year.
 We suggest that while you are out shopping this year, look for a seasonal canvas or piece of art and make it your holiday tradition to mount it in this space.
 It is an easy way to add some seasonal flair to your walls and liven up your decor.